Jeanne Pruett (1985 album): Background, content and release

 In 1985, MCA Records relaunched the dormant Dot label.
 As part of the company's promotion, several veteran country artists recorded new studio albums to market towards the genre's older demographic.
 Among the other artists chosen for the project were Asleep at the Wheel, Jan Howard, Justin Tubb, Carl Perkins and Billie Jo Spears.
 In the album's liner notes, Pruett commented that she was excited to be given the opportunity.
 She was also excited about the new musical sound crafted by her producer, Billy Strange.
 Pruett and Strange recorded the project at the Chelsea Studio in Nashville, Tennessee in 1985.

 The album was a collection of ten tracks.
 It included re-recordings of Pruett's two major hits in the 1970s: "Satin Sheets" (1973) and "Back to Back" (1979).
-Among the album's new tracks was a cover of Randy Travis's major hit "I Told You So".
+Among the album's new tracks was a version of Randy Travis's future hit "I Told You So".
 The final track on the record, "Rented Room", was written entirely by Pruett.

 Jeanne Pruett was released in October 1985 in conjunction with Dot and MCA records.
 In its original release, the album was issued as a vinyl record, containing five songs on each side of the LP.
 In 1995, it was reissued as an audio cassette.
 No singles were originally released from the album.
 Instead, artists were expected to sell their new releases at their concerts and tours.
-However, in 1987, "Rented Room" would be released as a single and would peak at number 81 on the Billboard Hot Country Songs chart.
+However, in 1987, a re-recording of "Rented Room" would be released by MSR Records as a single and would peak at number 81 on the Billboard Hot Country Songs chart.
 It was Pruett's final chart appearance as a recording artist.